University of Kinshasa: 1924–1959: Origins and Lovanium University

 The origins of the University of Kinshasa traced back to 1924 when the Catholic University of Louvain established a medical association to address health and education in the Belgian Congo.
 At that time, the colony grappled with a critical shortage of medical professionals.
 The proposal gained traction, particularly through the advocacy of physiologist Fernand Malengreau and histologist Jules Havet, each of whom contributed distinctively to its realization.
 Malengreau championed the establishment of an independent association, while Havet recommended the formation of a university foundation for the overseas initiative.
 Malengreau contended that combating the pervasive epidemic of sleeping sickness required an extensive and well-structured healthcare network across the Belgian Congo, with the critical solution being the training of a significant cohort of skilled Congolese personnel.
 This vision could not be entrusted solely to public authorities, who had previously established six underperforming nursing schools due to the reluctance of Catholic missions to collaborate with state-run institutions.
 This initiative culminated in the establishment of the Fondation Médicale de l'Université de Louvain au Congo (FOMULAC) on 15 January 1926 in Kisantu, Bas-Congo (now Kongo Central), through the collective efforts of a group of French-speaking professors, inspired by the suggestion of rector Paulin Ladeuze.
 The association's statutes were officially published in the Moniteur belge on 13 February of that year.
 While Léon Dupriez, a law professor and vice-president of the Colonial Council, was appointed president for reasons of prestige, Malengreau became the intellectual architect of the foundation, remaining actively involved for three decades, even after his emeritus status.
 As secretary-general, he facilitated communication among the university, missionary authorities, and colonial administration.
 The medical infrastructure construction began in April 1926.
 Spanning a 10-hectare site, the facility consisted of ten pavilions, with separate sections for black African and white patients, a dispensary, and specialized departments for surgery, obstetrics, internal medicine, and general health.
 The complex also included a medical staff training school, research laboratories, a chapel, and residential accommodations for the Sisters of Charity of Namur, who assisted in the hospital's operations.
-A 'maternity village' was gradually constructed, surrounding the medical complex with traditional dwellings.
+A 'maternity village' was gradually constructed and it surrounded the medical complex with traditional dwellings.